Machine embroidery video tutorial: exclusive Halloween decor project to inspire you

 Tear Away Embroidery Stabilizer - 1.8 Ounce Medium Weight 12" x 50 yd Tearaway for Machine Embroidery

-- Tears away easily
+- Tears away cleanly and easily

 I decided to use the biggest hoop of my embroidery machine so I could make three pumpkin sides in one hooping.